jellyfin-archive/jellyfin-docs/general/administration/installing.md

 1. Download the latest version
 1. Run the installer
 1. (optional) When installing as a service, pick the service account type.
-1. If everything was completed succesfully, the Jellyfin service is now running
+1. If everything was completed successfully, the Jellyfin service is now running
 1. Open your browser at http://localhost:8096 to finish setting up Jellyfin

 **Update**
 1. Download the latest version
 1. Run the installer
-1. If everything was completed succesfully, the Jellyfin service is now running as the new version.
+1. If everything was completed successfully, the Jellyfin service is now running as the new version.

 **Uninstall**